hai-nguyen-van/thinkpad-x1/TIPS.md

  3. Log on it and run `sudo ecryptfs-migrate-home -u [user]`
  4. Encrypt the swap partition: `sudo ecryptfs-setup-swap`

+If you are using fingerprint authentication, you will notice this will not be anymore possible at desktop manager/logon (e.g. `lightdm`).
+You remove the fingerprint prompt at that time by

+ 1. Creating a new PAM configuration file: `sudo cp /etc/pam.d/common-auth /etc/pam.d/common-auth-nofinger`
+ 2. Comment in the former the following line: `auth [success=3 default=ignore] pam_fprintd.so`
+ 3. Change in `/etc/pam.d/lightdm` the `@include` directive to redirect from now on to `/etc/pam.d/common-auth-nofinger`

 ----------------------

 Monitor and Gauge Hard Drive Failure